 These Foods Cause Yellow Teeth

-As you already know, one of the main causes of yellow teeth is tobacco, but many of the foods we eat also attack the tooth enamel and turn it yellow.
+As you already know, tobacco is one of the main culprits among the foods that cause yellow teeth, but many of the foods we eat also attack the tooth enamel and turn it yellow.
 It’s an unsightly problem.
 How can you avoid it?
 We’ll show you in this article.